quagly/docker-spark-use/README.md

 Show how to use JupyterLab and spark-submit

-* test.sh - run a spark-submit to validate container
+* test.sh - run a spark-submit to validate vanilla container
+* login.sh - login to vanilla container to poke around
 * run.sh - start container, use jupyter, use custom spark configuration
 * run-default-conf.sh - start continer, use jupyter, use default configuration